 Teacher of English

-What is the favourite part of the course you teach?
+What is your favourite part of the teaching process?

 Who is your role model or mentor or who inspires you?